Chart Color Schemes

 Aintree lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 As of Feb 2026, the estimated population of the suburb of Aintree is around 14,440.
 This reflects an increase of 6,458 people since the 2021 Census, which reported a population of 7,982.
-The change is inferred from the resident population of 12,737 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,292 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,145 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Aintree's 80.9% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 85.0% of overall population gains during recent periods.
+The change was inferred from AreaSearch's estimate of the resident population at 12,737 following examination of ABS ERP data released in June 2024 and an additional 1,292 validated new addresses since the Census date.
+This results in a density ratio of 2,145 persons per square kilometer, above the national average assessed by AreaSearch.
+Aintree's population growth of 80.9% since the 2021 census exceeded both the national average (9.9%) and state averages, making it a growth leader in the region.
+Interstate migration contributed approximately 85.0% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward, exceptional growth is predicted over the period with the area expected to grow by 25,684 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 178.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Aintree is predicted to experience exceptional growth in demographic trends over the period until 2041.
+The area is expected to grow by 8,147 persons by that year, reflecting a gain of 40.7% in total population over the 17 years.

 Frequently Asked Questions - Population